Newsletter DAVERIO1933

 All the Colors of Brown Diamonds

-brown diamonds, Brown Diamonds, Every Shade of an Unusual Gem
+brown diamonds, Brown Diamonds, all the Shades of an Unusual Gem

 The International GIA Scale: from “Faint Brown” to “Dark Brown”